 Heading to the hospital to have my baby without a partner

 Alex came home and I started timing my contractions and I was doing dishes when I told Alex today would be the day, and let’s get going.
 My bag was packed, I got the boys dressed and ready, and off we drove to drop me off.

 I cried a few times.
 It was part anxiety, part fear, and part guilt of adding a new baby.
 I couldn’t look at the boys without crying.

 Into the hospital I walked, carrying my bag and the car seat and told the woman at the desk I was in labor.
 They took my temperature and sent me up to L&D.

 As always, I sat in admittance for quite some time, seeing 2 other women get pushed into a room before me.
 Turns out, when you don’t scream and huff when you say you’re in labor, no one believes you.
 At this point my contractions were consistently 2-3 minutes apart.

-Finally they got me into a room, (they did NOT do the normal triage and monitor me in a shared room due to COVID.) hooked up to a monitor, and waited for the doctor to come check me.
+Finally, they got me into a room, hooked up to a monitor, and waited for the doctor to come check me.

 And preferably, before you get emotional.
-Everytime a nurse would ask me when my birthing partner would be here, I get choked up.
-I was honestly find through most of it, but something about them asking made me sad and self conscious.
+Every time a nurse would ask me where my birthing partner would be here, I got choked up.
+I was honestly fine through most of it, but something about them asking made me sad and self-conscious.

 My longest labor, ever